-Michaela Community School is an exciting new free school that opened in September 2014.
-A dynamic and energetic team, our intention is to transform the lives of children from disadvantaged backgrounds.
+Michaela Community School is an exciting and successful free school that opened in September 2014 and is rated Outstanding by Ofsted.
+The ambition of our vibrant and energetic team is to transform the lives of all children, including those from disadvantaged backgrounds.
 Many of us are Teach First Ambassadors.
 Some of us are not.
 All of us want to change the world.

 We promote a genuine enjoyment of Science.
 Pupils are able to relive the excitement of major scientific discoveries through the eyes of great scientists, such as Robert Hooke and Nicolaus Copernicus.
 A spiral curriculum is not necessary at Michaela, where pupils really do remember what has been taught.
 The use of chants and acronyms help pupils to remember information such as cell organelles and functions and the life cycle of a star.
 The aim for the Science department is for all pupils to study towards the double or triple award Science GCSE, with no pupils following a more vocational pathway.